-The applicants propose to construct a three-story, 30-foot high, 2,902 square foot single family residence with an attached two-car garage (See Exhibits).
-The project site is a 2,700 square foot vacant lot on the west bank of Grand Canal in the Venice Canals residential area (Exhibit #2).
+The applicants propose to construct a three-level, 30-foot high, 2,337 square foot single family residence on a vacant canal-fronting lot (See Exhibits).
+The ground floor of the proposed single family residence contains a two-car garage.
+The project site is a 2,850 square foot lot on the south bank of Linnie Canal in the Venice Canals residential area (Exhibit #2).
 The neighborhood is comprised of both old and new one, two and three-story single family residences, and a few non-conforming duplexes.